top of page

 a0edef1d-57b8-487d-87f3-12d0b3024698_cro

 Nicolò Sbardellati comes from Mantua, Italy.
 After his studies in Cellular and Molecular Biotechnology, he pursued his Master’s thesis focusing on drug-discovery for rare Glycogen Storage Disorders at the University of Trento.
 After a short period as research assistant, he joined Domagoj Cikes’ laboratory as a PhD student to investigate metabolic pathways affecting lifespan and aging.
-He is motivated and enthusiastic, passionate about science and enjoys the problem-solving aspects of working in the laboratory.
+He is motivated and passionate about science, and enjoys the problem-solving aspects of working in the laboratory.
 In his free time, he enjoys contact sports, running, and relaxing activities such as reading books, playing the guitar, and painting.

 Nicolo Sbardellati